TSHHHHH/DP-OIP-Guide/README.md

 This wiki is managed by the Digipen Singapore SMC team.
 Content may require updates as time goes by.
 If you have any suggestions and wish to contribute, feel free to make PR other wise please approach any SMC member through Telegram or the Discord server for assistance.

-# Redmond Table of Content
+# :us:Redmond Table of Content
 - [Visa Application](#Visa-Application)
 - [Flight Booking](#Flight-Booking)
 - [Financial Preparations](#Financial-Preparations)